Bhassyt/HR-ANALYTICS-REPORT/README.md

 - **Department:** This column represents the department in which an employee works.
 - **Education Field:** This column indicates the field of study of an employee.
 - **Gender:** This column represents the gender of an employee.
-- **Job Role:** This column indicates the job title or role of an employee within the organization.
+- **Job Role:** This column indicates the job role of an employee within the organization.
 - **Marital Status:** This column represents the marital status of an employee (e.g., Single, Married, Divorced).
 - **CF_current Employee:** This column indicate whether an employee is currently employed or not (1 = Yes, 0 = No).
 - **Education:** This column represents the highest level of education attained by an employee.